YifanMao1998/YifanMao1998.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 # ☕️ About Me

-I am currently a second-year Ph.D. student at Shanghai University, Shanghai, China, supervised by [Prof. Ping An](https://scie-ie.shu.edu.cn/info/1078/1139.htm).
+I am currently a third-year Ph.D. student at Shanghai University, Shanghai, China, supervised by [Prof. Ping An](https://scie-ie.shu.edu.cn/info/1078/1139.htm).
 Previously, I obtained my M.E. degree from Anqing Normal University, Anhui, China, under the guidance of [Prof. Deyang Liu](https://ldyorchid.github.io/liudeyang.github.io/).
 I am also fortunate to work closely with  [Prof. Sanghoon Lee](https://ieeexplore.ieee.org/author/37281133200).
 My research interests focus on low-level tasks related to light field images.
 I am open to various forms of academic collaboration.
 Should you wish to connect or discuss potential cooperation, please feel free to reach me via email at maoyifan1998@sina.com or WeChat (ID: maoyifan1998).

 # 🔥 News
+- *2026.08*: &nbsp;🎉 One paper is accepted by **IEEE TCSVT 2026**.
 - *2026.07*: &nbsp;🎉 One paper IDNet for LFSASR has been newly selected as <span style="color:red; font-style:italic;">ESI Highly Cited Papers</span>.
 Congratulations to ShiZheng!
 - *2026.06*: &nbsp;🎉 One cooperated paper is accepted by **IEEE TCSVT 2026**.
 Congrats to Baoshuai!
 - *2026.06*: &nbsp;🎉 One cooperated paper is accepted by **IEEE TIP 2026**.
 Congrats to Jimin!